The ultimate performance of the Rasnik 3-point alignment system: Error sources

 \subsection{The propagation of light through air}

-Light rays are bend if the index of refraction n of the ambient medium has a gradient in a direction perpendicular to the direction of the ray.
+Light rays are bent if the index of refraction $n$ of the ambient medium has a gradient in a direction perpendicular to the direction of the ray.
 This causes a first order error in the measured image position.
 In general this error is proportional to the square of the distance between the sensor and the mask.
-The reduced index of refraction of air $(n - 1)$ is approximately proportional to the air specific density and thus pressure.
+The reduced index of refraction $(n - 1)$ of air is approximately proportional to the air specific density and thus pressure.
 Temperature gradients, and density fluctuations due to convection cause systematic shifts and variations with time in the measured image position.
 In addition, these variations may cause image deformation.
+The effects of density variations in ambient air are analysed in detail in~\cite{beker_2019}.

 Temperature gradients in air can be reduced by shielding the light path with, for instance, metal tubes.
 Another way is to mix the ambient air by means of a set of fans.
 This causes, however, variations in air density, reducing the systematic error at the cost of an increase of the noise of the position measurement.